brsr/antitile/docs/conway.rst

    Alternating chambers of the Coxeter semi operator (without digon reduction)

-In [Coxeter8]_ (specifically section 8.6), Coxeter defines an alternation operation `h` on polyhedra with only even-sided faces.
+In [Coxeter8]_ (specifically section 8.6), Coxeter defines an alternation operation `h` on regular polyhedra with only even-sided faces.
+(He actually defines it on general polytopes, but let's not complicate things by considering higher dimensions.)
 Each face is replaced with a face with half as many sides, and alternate vertices are either retained as part of the faces or converted into vertices with number of sides equal to the degree of the seed vertex.
 (He also defines a snub operation in section 8.4,